zeno-b/native-silicon-local-llm/README.md

 - **Applying.** The model server can be restarted with a chosen adapter attached.
 - **Automation.** An auto-retrain threshold can trigger training once enough new approved samples accumulate.

-Retraining is safest on the 3B default; larger models are inference-oriented on their minimum RAM tier.

 ---